-Transport Support decarbonisation of freight 2 2 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 businesses to utilise Engage with suppliers and businesses through networks and contacts to utilise rail freight and waterborne opportunities.
+Transport Support decarbonisation of freight c o u v o Encourage and support council suppliers and other businesses to utilise rail freight or vaterborne opportunities as opposed to HGVs.
+Engage with suppliers and businesses through networks and contacts to utilise rail freight and waterborne opportunities.
 Identify opportunities where rail freight and waterborne transport can be used for council suppliers.
 This action will reduce the number of vehicles on the road, in turn reducing traffic and air pollution.
 Fewer vehicles can also be linked to reduced pedestrian incidents.
 The council has limited influence in this area, but can encourage businesses to support the action.
-Procurement Officer time to engage with council suppliers and businesses to identify opportunities. ----------- -- -- ----------------------- -- ------------- --
+Procurement Officer time to engage with council suppliers and businesses to identify opportunities. ----------- -- ----------------------- -- --- ------------- --

-Transport Review opportunities for freight consolidation and loading restrictions, (including personal deliveries) in town centres, to reduce last mile emissions.
-Next step would be to look into areas for a freight consolidation centre.
+Transport for freight consolidation and loading restrictions, (including personal deliveries) in town Next step would be to look into areas for a freight consolidation centre.
 Freight consolidation centres may change businesses delivery processes if they is a delivery delay but will increase efficiency and reduce costs and time.
 Therefore, it will be necessary to support businesses and showcase the benefits of freight consolidation if it is implemented.
 The council has limited influence in this area, but can encourage businesses to support the action.
 Transport & Highways Officer time to conduct review and consult stakeholders.
 Further resource would be required to implement.
-Transport Encourage the use of local suppliers through setting up "meet the supplier" events and promote the benefits of consolidating journeys in forums and business groups.
-The first step is to review the potential of such a scheme by looking at business clusters and local suppliers, then potential attendees would need to be identified for running a supplier event.
+Transport The first step is to review the potential of such a scheme by looking at business clusters and local suppliers, then potential attendees would need to be identified for running a supplier event.
 The council has limited influence in this area, but can encourage businesses to support the action.
 Procurement Officer time to research and coordinate local suppliers.

 Transport Encourage businesses to reduce business related journeys and support their staff to use sustainable transport options Facilitate flexible and agile working practice for businesses through supporting development of co- working spaces.
 First step is to identify business networks and forums to facilitate communications.
 Best practices shared will need to come from a range of different sized businesses and across different sectors to apply to as many other businesses who are not adopting the practice.
 Economic Development Funded to 2025 through SPF.
-Transport Encourage businesses to offer incentives to staff to use more sustainable transport e.g. active travel, public transport and EVs.
+Transport 3 Encourage businesses to offer incentives to staff to use more sustainable transport e.g. active travel, public transport and EVs.
 Some businesses may not be able to offer financial incentives, so other types of incentives will have to be considered.
 Transport & Highways Officer time for engagement with businesses and development of resources.

-Transport cycle to work Businesses may require support to develop travel plans, especially SMEs who may have low resources.
+Transport Encourage businesses, particularly large employers to develop a sustainable travel plan including providing facilities for active travel (e.g. cycle to work scheme, bike racks) and infrastructure for EV and alternative fuel (e.g. Hydrogen) to support their staff to make sustainable travel choices.
+Businesses may require support to develop travel plans, especially SMEs who may have low resources.
 Transport & Highways Officer time for engagement and support developing plans.
-Transport Support commercial vehicles to switch to EV optimisation techniques and Identify businesses across the borough and prioritise larger businesses who are more likely to have higher road milage.
+Transport Support commercial vehicles to switch to EV Engage with businesses on route optimisation techniques and provide guidance on the benefits of switching to EVs.
+Identify businesses across the borough and prioritise larger businesses who are more likely to have higher road milage.
 Economic Development Officer time for engagement and develop communications on the benefits of EVs.
 Transport 2 Engage with taxi companies on the benefits of switching to EVs and barriers to switching fuels.
 Identify the taxi companies which operate in the borough, from there engagement can start.
 Consideration of the impact on taxi companies is required.
 Transport & Highways Officer time for engagement with taxi companies and time for developing resources.